10 Things You Can Do - Personal plastic management guidelines

 4. Make conscious choices.

 When we purchase anything, we write public policy.
 We dictate the market because we ARE the market.
-If we collectively choose to eschew plastic convenience that market will diminish.
+If we collectively choose to reject plastic convenience that market will diminish.
 This trend can be the end of the line for a product because it is not profitable without the demand.

 Be conscious that the double cello-wrapped bananas may be convenient, but there is a price to pay for management of our waste - and right now those who are profiting are not paying that cost.
 Our children’s environment and their health are paying for it.